anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 RA:
 : Registration Authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.
 In BRSKI-PRM, this is a functionality of the domain registrar, as in BRSKI {{!RFC8995}}.

+Registrar_Agent:
+: Component facilitating the data exchange between a pledge in responder mode and a domain registrar.

 RVR:
 : Registrar Voucher-Request is a signature-wrapped voucher-request, signed by the domain registrar that sends it to the MASA.